ypriverol/github-paper/REVIEWS.md

    method for promoting one's project -- publishing in the peer-reviewed scientific literature!

-> The current version of the rule starts by stating: "The traditional
+> Response: The current version of the rule starts by stating: "The traditional
 > way of promoting scientific software is by publishing them in the
 > peer-reviewed scientific literature."